Blendify/blender-manual/trunk/blender_docs/manual/render/eevee/shadows.rst

    Higher shadow map size will give higher precision and sharper shadows.

 Cascade Size
    Size of one cascade used by *Cascaded Shadow Maps*.
-This is only for Sun lamps.
+This is only for Sun lights.

 High Bitdepth
    This option can help reduce some artifacts due to float imprecision inside the shadow maps.